Light Hands, 2024

 Trailer for Chasing the Revolution: Marie Langer, Psychoanalysis and Society (2021)

 The story of Austro-Argentine psychoanalyst Marie Langer highlights the difficulty of reconciling a psy vocation with political activism.
-Twice an emigrée, Langer brought the critical tools of psychoanalysis to the social and individual problems of her time.
+Twice an émigrée, Langer brought the critical tools of psychoanalysis to the social and individual problems of her time.
 This film documents her journeys across different continents and ideological regimes with the help of those who knew her and those who followed in her footsteps.
 I made it for Birkbeck’s Hidden Persuaders project, and it’s been screened at the UCL Psychoanalysis Unit, London, the National Library of Argentina and Fundación MALBA in Buenos Aires, and Mexico City’s UNAM.
-You can watch it here and read about it here.
+You can watch the full film (55 minutes) in English here and in Spanish here.

 Dear Ella (2020)